Luis Curbelo

 Luis Curbelo (born 21 June 1972) is a Uruguayan former professional footballer who played as a forward in the top-level football divisions of Uruguay, Finland and Greece.

 Career

 Curbelo played for Bella Vista in Uruguay in 1995 before transferring in 1996 to play for TPS Turku in the Finnish Veikkausliiga, and he played 23 league games for them that season, as well as appearing in the Finnish Cup final.
 He made another 22 appearances for them the following season.

 In 1999 Curbelo played for Liverpool FC (Montevideo) in the Uruguayan Primera División, making six league appearances for them.
 In 2000, he played for Deportivo Maldonado, and he scored for them on 17 March 2000 in a Primera Division match against Huracán Buceo.

-Curbelo moved to Ionikos F.C. in the Super League Greece in 2000, and he made 22 League appearances for them that season (scoring ten goals).
+Curbelo moved to Ionikos in the Super League Greece in 2000, and he made 22 League appearances for them that season (scoring ten goals).
 He was also at the club in the following season.
-In 2004 Curbelo moved from Ionikos back to Uruguay to rejoin Deportivo Maldonado.
+In 2004 Curbelo moved back to Uruguay to rejoin Deportivo Maldonado.